Average GMAT Score and Scores for Top MBA Programs

 Average GMAT Score in the U.S.

-The average GMAT score in the U.S. has increased considerably in the past five years, jumping by 38 points from 2019 to 2023.
+The average GMAT score in the U.S. increased considerably in the years prior to the GMAT Focus Edition’s debut, jumping by 34 points from 2020 to 2024.

 Average GMAT Scores by School